As anybody who has undergone the trials and trauma of surgery for weight loss will tell you. It is not an easy, quick fix to a great body.

 - wound infection,

-It must be taken into consideration however that patients undergoing this type of surgery are morbidly obese.
+- and splenectomy.
+It must be taken into consideration however that patients undergoing this type of surgery for weight loss are morbidly obese.
 This increases the risk of surgery.

 - Revisional surgery to increase the length of the common channel is a complication and occurs in around 5 % of patients